Adoption of free and open-source software by public institutions: Jordan

 In January 2010, the Government of Jordan announced that it has formed a partnership with Ingres Corporation, a leading open-source database-management company based in the United States that is now known as Actian Corporation, to promote the use of open-source software starting with university systems in Jordan.

 Malaysia

 Malaysia launched the "Malaysian Public Sector Open Source Software Program", saving millions on proprietary-software licences till 2008.

 Europe

 Austria

 In 2005, Vienna migrated from Microsoft Office 2000 to OpenOffice.org and from Microsoft Windows 2000 to Linux.

 Denmark

 In 2025, in an effort to increase digital sovereignty, Denmark's Minister for Digital Government announced that the Danish government would move away from Microsoft Office to LibreOffice.

 France

 National Gendarmerie

 In March 2009, The National Gendarmerie announced that it will totally switch to Ubuntu by 2015.
 The Gendarmerie has adopted OpenOffice.org, Firefox and Thunderbird.
 In 2018, a state-operated Matrix network has been deployed.

 National Assembly

 As of June 2007, the National Assembly of France has had plans to migrate to Linux, OpenOffice.org and Firefox.

+On April 10, 2026, The government of France announced a plan to switch over 2.5 million civil servant workstations from Windows 11 to their own custom Linux distribution.

 Germany

+Federal government

+The Center for Digital Sovereignty in Public Administration released the free and open-source productivity software suite OpenDesk in 2024.
+The Bundeswehr and the Federal Ministry of Health began using OpenDesk in 2025, and the Deutsche Rentenversicherung and Bundesagentur für Arbeit initiated a trial implementation in 2026.